ByronKrauskopf/ML_Movie_Recommendations_Systems/README.md

 ### Description of interactive element(s):

-Graph 1:  Numerical overview related to data analysis.
-The objective is to show an overview with general project numbers.
+* Graph 1:  Numerical overview related to the exploratory data analysis.
+The objective is to show an overview related to the database analyzed.
-Graph 2: Number of movies by genre.
-The objective is to evaluate the data relationship between movies vs genre Graph 3:  Top rated movies.
-The objective is to verify which would be the movie (title) with the highest rating among users Top-rated
+* Graph 2:  Top rated movies.
+The objective is to verify what is the movie (title) with the highest rating among users Top-rated.
-Graph 4:  The number of films released per year.
-The objective is to evaluate the relationship between films released per year data.
-Check if there is any concentration of launches in a given year, any other relationship number
+* Graph 3: Number of movies by genre.
+The objective is to show the distribuition of movies by genre in quantity.
-Graph 5: Total users (Id's) per year.
-The objective is to evaluate the number of users who evaluated the films per year.
+* Graph 4: Total users (Id's) per year.
+The objective is to show the distribution of users who evaluated the films by year.
-Graph 6: Heatmap with the highest rated movies.
-The objective is to verify which are the movies with the highest rating by users
+* Graph 5:  The number of films released per year.
+The objective is to show the distribution of movies released by year.
-Graph 7: Number of movies by genre.
-The objective is to evaluate the relationship of films by genre.
-Which genre has the most movies?
+* Graph 6: Number of movies rating by genre.
+The objective is to show the distribution of movies rating by genre.
-Graph 8: The number of ratings.
-The objective is to verify the distribution of all movie ratings.
+* Graph 7: The number of ratings.
+Distribution of all movie ratings in quantity.

 Follow below the image of our dashboard: